nye-duo/Duo-DSpace/README.md

 Dependencies
 ------------

+###Java 1.6

+Both DSpace 1.8.2 and the code provided here are dependent on a Java 1.6 installation.
+It may well not work with the 1.7 version.

 ###BagIt

 This library depends on the related BagIt library, which must be installed as per the instructions here: